- Undergraduate Program

-Details of the required thesis, abstract, and title page formats are provided in Specifications for Thesis Preparation, or at http://odge.mit.edu/gpp/degrees/thesis/.
+Details of the required thesis, abstract, and title page formats are provided in Specifications for Thesis Preparationhttp://libraries.mit.edu/archives/thesis-specs/, or at http://web.mit.edu/gso/gem/ad/theses.html.
 Care should be taken to follow the presented format.
 The student should determine whether or not the supervisor, fellowship sponsor, etc. require additional copies.
 For advanced degrees submitted to the Physics Department, copyright is usually granted to MIT instead of retained by the student.
-The “Chairman” signature line on the thesis cover page should be that of Professor Krishna Rajagopal, Associate Department Head for Education.
+The “Chairman” signature line on the thesis cover page should be that of Professor Nergis Mavalvala, Associate Department Head.
 This signature is obtained by the Academic Programs Office after the student submits the thesis.

 Students should also be aware that a thesis archival fee will be charged to their student account.
 The Institute requires that this, and all outstanding charges, be paid before the final degree is approved.

 Although the MIT Physics graduate program is primarily focused on training students for careers in physics research, the pursuit of an advanced degree in physics is an excellent preparation for a variety of careers, both in physics and in other fields.
 If you have questions, or if you need someone to talk to about your career, there are many people available and willing to help.
-Every incoming student is assigned an academic advisor with whom they can discuss their course schedule.
+Every incoming student is assigned an academic advisor with whom they can discuss their course schedule and professional plans.
 Students in research groups have excellent resources in their research supervisor and other graduate students, and teaching assistants can talk to the professors for whom they are teaching.
 Students can also get advice from their course instructors.
-The MIT Career Development Center (12-170) has a variety of resources for graduate students.
-Finally, the Physics Department maintains the mailman list email@example.com to which employment opportunities of interest to physics graduate students are posted on a regular basis.
-To subscribe to the list, visit http://mailman.mit.edu/mailman/listinfo/8careers.
+The MIT Global Education and Career Development Center (GECD, E39-305) has a variety of resources for graduate students.
+Finally, the Physics Department sponsors occasional lectures and presentations by alumni in non-academic fields, and also maintains a mail list, email@example.com, to which employment opportunities of interest to physics graduate students are posted on a regular basis.
+To subscribe to the list, visit http://mailman.mit.edu/mailman/listinfo/8careers/.